 You need to have a 2.0 GPA (Grade Point Average) or above to maintain good academic standing.
 If your GPA falls below that, you will be put on academic probation.
 If you are not satisfied with you grade, talk to your professor first.
 There may be a way to improve it.
 However, as a general rule, professors will not change a grade unless there are extenuating circumstances that merit a grade change.
 If after talking to your professor you still feel that your grades do not reflect the quality of your work, please contact the Dean of the College.

-Every professor has expectations of you.
-The expectations will be outlined in the syllabus that you will receive at the beginning of your course.
-Generally, attendance, class participation, and note taking is required for all classes.
+Every professor has expectations of you; these expectations will be outlined in the syllabus that you will receive at the beginning of each course.
+Generally speaking, attendance, class participation, and note taking is required for all classes.